 - Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
-For 2021 this average premium amount is \$33.06. - To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
+For 2021 this average premium amount was \$33.06.
+This amount may change for 2022. - To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
 In the example here it would be 14% times \$33.06, which equals \$4.62.
 This rounds to \$4.60.
 This amount would be added to the monthly premium for someone with a Part D late enrollment penalty.